Kikaijima and her senpai value money more than their lives, but they also value each other more than money.

 Though there is an undercurrent of manipulation from Ajimu, it's definitely heartwarming to see how many people are willing to support Zenkichi in Chapter 122.
 Maguro, Naze, Shiranui, Emukae, Munakata, and eventually Akune.

 In chapter 126, Emukae sets aside her own feelings and declares that Zenkichi's "selfish" love for Medaka isn't wrong, because it's love.

 Shiranui: You see, unlike justice, love does not always have to win.

 Medaka mentioning that, when she looks back on her high school life in the future, she'll be proud to have been the person Akune loved.

 Chapter 139: Zenkichi telling Medaka that she has to find her own reason for living, then telling her that her speech about "living for strangers" is wrong, and that no one at the school thinks of her as a stranger any more.

-Chapter 168: Najimi and Kumagawa's final conversation, when she hugs him and tells him he is strong and that she loves him.
+Chapter 168: Najimi and Kumagawa's final conversation, when she hugs him and tells him he is strong, a symbol of hope for people who've lived in despair, and that she loves him.

 In the same chapter, when she blew up a star for him.